christmas-countdown/website/src/routes/(main)/discord/enable-the-countdown/+page.md

 <meta name="twitter:title" content="Enable the countdown • Christmas Countdown" />
 <meta
 		name="description"
-		content="Enable the Discord bot's countdown feature to get the number of sleeps left until Christmas send to a selected channel every morning."
+		content="Enable the Discord bot's countdown feature to get the number of sleeps left until Christmas sent to a selected channel every morning."
 	/>
 <meta
 		name="og:description"
-		content="Enable the Discord bot's countdown feature to get the number of sleeps left until Christmas send to a selected channel every morning."
+		content="Enable the Discord bot's countdown feature to get the number of sleeps left until Christmas sent to a selected channel every morning."
 	/>
 <meta
 		name="twitter:description"
-		content="Enable the Discord bot's countdown feature to get the number of sleeps left until Christmas send to a selected channel every morning."
+		content="Enable the Discord bot's countdown feature to get the number of sleeps left until Christmas sent to a selected channel every morning."
 	/>
 </svelte:head>